dnotitia/smoothie-qwen/README.md

 - `analysis.method`: Token analysis method (currently supports "ngram")
 - `analysis.window_size`: Size of the window used for combining tokens during analysis. (default: 2, range: 2–4)
 - `analysis.sample_size`: Number of samples to analyze per token (default: 1000)
-- `adjustment.min_scale`: Minimum adjustment ratio to reduce token weights (0.0-1.0)
+- `adjustment.min_scale`: Minimum scaling factor applied to target tokens when fully suppressed (range: 0.0–1.0).
-  - 1.0: No change to weights
+  - 1.0: No weight adjustment.
-  - 0.1: Target token weights multiplied by 0.1
+  - 0.1: The most suppressed target tokens will have their weights multiplied by 0.1.
-  - Lower values reduce the probability of target tokens being generated
+  - Lower `min_scale` values allow stronger suppression of identified tokens.
 - `adjustment.smoothness`: Intensity of smoothing adjustment (>1)
   - Higher values lead to more aggressive weight reduction
   - Lower values produce more gradual, smoother adjustments